MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 - Create UDRs for that custom route.

-- Assign Azure policy that will block your team from creating subnets without assigning that new route table.
+- Assign Azure policy that will block the application team from creating subnets without assigning that new route table.

 - Give proper role-based access control (RBAC) permissions to the application team so that they can extend the routes based on the requirements of the workload.